greggman/aws-oauth-helper/README.md

    If the user clicks ok then

-4. the service (in this case github) redirects the browser to [a URL you pre-registred when you added the app](https://github.com/settings/developers) and includes a `code`, which at least with github, is valid for 10 minutes.
+4. The service (in this case github) redirects the browser to [a URL you pre-registred when you added the app](https://github.com/settings/developers) and includes a `code`, which at least with github, is valid for 10 minutes.
 It also includes the `state` you sent previously so you can check it's the same as when you sent it.
 This allows you to prevent someone from going directly the the page you registered as the URL for github to send you the code.

 5. Your page that github redirected the user's browser to then needs contact github at [a different URL](https://github.com/login/oauth/access_token) and pass it the `code`, your app's `client_id` and a `client_secret` (also from when you [registered the app](https://github.com/settings/developers).
 This is where this repo comes it.

    The fact that it's a "client_**secret**" means this secret can't be stored in your webpage.
 It has to be on a server somewhere.
 That's where this repo's function comes in.
 You setup this funciton on AWS Lambda, you connect it to AWS API Gateway.
 Your webpage then contacts this function via some URL at Amazon, sending it the `code`, and `client_id`.
 The function then contacts github adding in the `client_secret`.
 In return you get back an `access_token` which is effectively a password for the user's github account that lets your app do the things you requested permission to do above.
-Where you store that is up to you but it is a password with no username required and anyone that can do anything you asked permission for.
+Where you store that is up to you but it is a password with no username required and anyone that has it can do anything you asked permission for.

 # How to use

 1. Create an AWS account
 2. Find AWS Lambda
 3. Create a Function
-4. In the code area for index.js past the contents of [aws-oauth-helper.js](https://github.com/greggman/aws-oauth-helper/blob/main/aws-oauth-helper.js).
-The click "Deploy"
+4. In the code area for index.js paste the contents of [aws-oauth-helper.js](https://github.com/greggman/aws-oauth-helper/blob/main/aws-oauth-helper.js).
+Then click "Deploy"
 5. Scroll down and where it says environment variables add a key in the form `c_<client_id>` where `client_id` is given to you by github when you [registered your app](https://github.com/settings/developers).
-Not the `c_` before the rest of the id.
+Note the `c_` before the rest of the id.
 This is because ids can start with a number so we add the prefix `c_`.
-For the value paste in the secret key, also given to you when you registered your app.
-Also add another variable, key `e_<client_id>` and value is the endpoint for getting the access token from the service.
+For the value, paste in the secret key, also given to you when you registered your app.
+Also add another variable, key `e_<client_id>` and set the value to the endpoint for getting the access token from the service.
 In the case of github it's `https://github.com/login/oauth/access_token`.
 In other words

    ```
    key               value